-Implicit vs Explicit Cognitive Approaches.
-In implicit approaches, Agents use only a subjective probability to model the trustworthiness of the others.
-Schillo and Funk [16] conducted a number of simulations where Agents interact with each other using a modification of the prisoner's dilemma (i.e. the disclosed prisoner's dilemma with partner selection).
+In implicit approaches, Agents use assessed probabilities to model the trustworthiness of the others.
+Schillo and Funk [22] conducted a number of simulations where Agents interact with each other using a modification of the prisoner's dilemma (i.e. the disclosed prisoner's dilemma with partner selection).
 Each single Agent builds a model of trustworthiness of the other Agents by gathering data on past behaviour and evaluating averages.
 When Agents are asked about their knowledge on other Agents, they are free to lie about their observations.
 Nevertheless, Schillo and Funk show that by averaging the values of a sufficient number of observations Agents can learn models almost twice as fast as other Agents that use only their own observations, while still reaching the same or better accuracy.

-Schillo and Funk's Agents are characterised along two dimensions; being honest/dishonest and altruistic/egoistic.
-As with [2] the age of an observation is not taken into account.
+Schillo and Funk's Agents are characterised along two dimensions, being honest/dishonest and altruistic/egoistic.
+As with [4] the age of an observation is not taken into account.
 Furthermore no consideration is given as to the reliability of the sources that provide information about Agents.